THinnerichs/MiS-Information-Clustering/README.md

+This repository is about the application of IIC for biomedical tasks.
+In before various tests of the original method are performed.

+See the original README.md here:

 # Invariant Information Clustering for Unsupervised Image Classification and Segmentation

 This repository contains PyTorch code for the <a href="https://arxiv.org/abs/1807.06653">IIC paper</a>.